Challenging DSS Discrimination Toolkit

 - the landlord, mortgage lender or insurance company won’t allow it.

-It’s likely to be DSS discrimination if a property is affordable, but the agent makes assumptions about your ability to pay or your suitability as a tenant.
+It’s likely to be DSS discrimination if a property is affordable, but the agent makes assumptions about your ability to pay or your suitability as a contract-holder.

 Proving to the agent or landlord that you can afford the rent